-The day that Crawford Chang officially opens for business ends with her and Billy crashing at her, (their) apartment with a few glasses of wine and some takeout menus Kat’s rustled up in between organising their entire filing cabinet and arranging furniture.
+The day that Crawford Chang officially opens for business ends with her and Billy crashing at her, (their) apartment with a few glasses of wine.
 Both of them are too tired to cook, not that she’s usually much of a cook anyway.
 Billy’s usually the one who does the cooking for the both of them.

-“The new Chinese place on the corner looks good,” he murmurs, flicking through the menus with one hand, the other rubbing circles into her shoulder.
+“The new Chinese place on the corner looks good,” he murmurs, scrolling through menus on his phone with one hand, the other rubbing circles into her shoulder.

 “Mmmm,” she sighs, leaning into the crook of his neck.
 “I’m too tired to think right now.”